 We stand by our belief that there is a need and a potential for an integrated model that preserves the scholarly standards that researchers and institutions have come to expect, while also innovating outside of entrenched scholarly models to allow for greater collaboration, networking, and evolution of the field.
-The goal of the Collaborative Anthropology Network is not to replace open access repositories, but to serve a unique role in facilitating research-related collaborative activities while greatly enabling the dissemination of research to a wider audience – a social platform for collaborative research.
+The goal of the Collaborative Anthropology Network is not to replace journals or repositories, but to serve a unique role in facilitating research-related collaborative activities while greatly enabling the dissemination of research to a wider audience – a social platform for collaborative research.